drmonkeysee/CinyTest/README.md

 ## Example

 A simple example testing a rectangle module that shows how to create and call unit test suites and use some of the test assertions in CinyTest.
+For a more extensive example see the **CinyTest-Sample** project in the CinyTest workspace included in this repository.

 **Rectangle.h**